kubeflow/spark-operator/docs/user-guide.md

   timeToLiveSeconds: 3600
 ```

 Note that this feature requires that informer cache resync to be enabled, which is true by default with a resync internal of 30 seconds.
-You can change the resync interval by setting the flag `-resync-interval=<internval>`.
+You can change the resync interval by setting the flag `-resync-interval=<interval>`.

 ## Running Spark Applications on a Schedule using a ScheduledSparkApplication